Questions to Ask When Hiring New Talent

 Leading up to the interview, you want to make sure you have a clear idea of what you are looking for.
 Make a list beforehand of three absolute non-negotiables that you want in your candidate.
+This will help you figure out what interview questions to ask.
 A candidate may have the perfect resume on paper, but non-negotiables like unwillingness to adapt or lack of flexibility will do you no good a couple of months down the line.

 It’s important to set interview goals so that you get the key information you need to make a decision.
 For example, you need to get a good grasp of both their hard and soft skills.
 They are equally important and will influence their performance on the job in different ways.

 Lastly, it’s important to get a sense of who they are as a person in order for you to decide whether they will fit into your company culture or not.
 Your company’s values should be reflected in every single one of your employees and new hires are no exception!
-That being said, the following are some good questions to ask when hiring.
+That being said, the following are some good places to start when figuring out what interview questions to ask when hiring.